10 Blenheim Must-Dos

 2. Bike around Blenheim’s wineries

 On the subject of wine, the Blenheim area has about 30 different wineries.
 That’s a lot to get through!
 To avoid drinking and driving, do a winery crawl by bike!
 Not only does this give you a bit of time to refresh between tastings (because, yes, most wineries offer free tastings), but it’s a cruisy way to get around quickly on the flat land.
-Bike hire operators in the region offer self-guided and guided tours.
+Bike hire operators in the region, like Marlborough Bike Hire and Explore Marlborough, offer self-guided and guided tours.
+For more awesome things to do, check out 10 Marlborough Must-Dos.

 Location: Pick up a Marlborough Wine Trail map from any accommodation or i-SITE for a location of the region’s wineries.